xfides/smoothScrollTo-concept/README.md

 ## Prerequisites

 For a good understanding of the article, the following are necessary:
-- basic layout: lists, positioning...
+* basic layout: lists, positioning...
-- Javascript: DOM, events, modules...
+* JavaScript: DOM, events, modules...
-- TypeScript: function typing, interfaces
+* TypeScript: function types, interfaces
-- your good mood
+* your good mood

-## Basic structure: HTML & CSS
+## Basic layout

 ### HTML